Joint mortgages

 What is a joint borrower sole proprietor mortgage?

-A joint borrower sole proprietor mortgage (JBSP) is a mortgage that you enter into with another person, usually a parent or close family member.
-Only you will own the property, but they will share the responsibility for the mortgage repayments.
+A joint borrower sole proprietor mortgage (JBSP) is a mortgage entered into with another person, usually a parent or close family member.
+Only you own the property, but they share the responsibility for the mortgage repayments.

 This is typically used by parents who want to help their children buy their first home without taking full ownership of the property.
-If you are unable to make the mortgage payments, the other mortgage holders will be liable to cover them.
+If you cannot make the mortgage payments, the other mortgage holders will be liable for covering them.

 The mortgage holders who do not own the property will not appear on the title deeds and, therefore, have no legal claim to the property or any increase in its value.

-Once the initial mortgage deal ends, you can switch to a mortgage in your sole name if you can afford to do so.
+Once the initial mortgage deal ends, you can switch to a mortgage in your sole name if you can afford it.

 JBSP mortgages are similar to guarantor mortgages, where a family member agrees to cover the mortgage payments if you cannot.
 In this case, they provide their property or another asset as security against the mortgage.